lehai-ml/schizophrenia_PRS/README.md

-# Identifying neuroimaging markers associated with schizophrenia polygenic risk scores in ePRIME cohort
+# Identifying neuroimaging markers associated with schizophrenia polygenic risk scores

-The project aims to identify the connectivity markers associated with polygenic risk scores in ePRIME cohort.
+The project aims to identify the connectivity markers associated with polygenic risk scores.

 #### Table of content
 1. [Objective](#objective)